-All participants in Adult Basic Education, English as a Second Language, Adult Learner Services, Integrated Education and Training, Integrated English Literacy and Civics Education programs are reported to the National Reporting System.
-Eligible participants in Adult Diploma Programs are also reported to the National Reporting System.
+All participants in Adult Education and Literacy Activities (AEL), Integrated Education and Training (IET), and Integrated English Literacy & Civics Education (IELCE) programs are reported to the National Reporting System.
+Eligible participants in Adult Diploma Programs (ADP) are also reported to the National Reporting System.